100 metres hurdles: Masters athletics

 A version of the 100 metres hurdles is also used for 50- to 59-year-old men in Masters athletics.
-They run the same spacing as women, which coordinates with existing markings on most tracks, but run over 36-inch (0.914 m) hurdles.
+They run the same spacing as women, which coordinates with existing markings on most tracks, but run over 91.4 cm (36 in) hurdles.
 In the 60-69 age range, the spacings are changed.
 Women over age 40 and men over age 70 run 80 metre versions with different heights and spacings.